Adult Programs

 Sweet Bites Poetry Discussion

 Poet Kathleen Wakefield has found that experiencing the reading of poetry in community opens it up in new ways for everyone, whether you’ve always loved poetry or had less than positive experiences with it!
 No prior experience with poetry is necessary.
-Sweet Bites will be held monthly this winter at 10 AM – 11:15 AM, at Mendon Public Library, and participants are welcome to come to any or all of the sessions: Thur, Jan 15; Fri, Feb 20; and Thur, Mar 19.
+Sweet Bites will be held monthly on Thursdays at 10 – 11:15 AM, at Mendon Public Library.
+Participants are welcome to come to any or all of the sessions: May 21, and Jun 18.
 Registration is required.

 “Wired For Opportunity” Free Technology Training